PolarizeTech/inertiacomponents/README.md

-## Tools for making great SaaS apps with Inertia.js, React, and Laravel
+## Tools for making great SaaS apps with Laravel and Inertia.js (using React and TypeScript)

 ```
 composer require joshuaanderton/inertia